ASiT: Local-Global Audio Spectrogram vIsion Transformer for Event Classification: Introduction

 We evaluate the proposed SSL pretraining method on several benchmarking audio and speech classification datasets.
 We demonstrate the ability of the proposed method to learn the underlying properties of audio data using pretraining and finetuning purely on audio datasets, without resorting to auxiliary image data sets.
-In fact we show that the performance achieved by training exclusively on audio datasets delivers the best results, which exceed the state-of-the-art (SOTA) by a significant margin.
-In summary, our contributions include: \begin{itemize} \itemsep{-0.1em} \item An audio spectrogram image transformer (ASiT) for general audio representation. \item A novel self-supervised pretraining method for ASiT, which combines masked spectrogram reconstruction with local-global similarity learning using distillation. \item Extensive evaluation of ASiT on benchmarking datasets, with the results that define a new state of the art performance, demonstrating the merits of the proposed methodology. \end{itemize}
+In fact, we show that the performance achieved by training exclusively on audio datasets delivers the best results, which exceed the state-of-the-art (SOTA) by a significant margin.
+In summary, our contributions include:

+\begin{itemize} \item A local-global audio spectrogram vision transformer (ASiT) for enhanced audio representation. \item A novel self-supervised pretraining method for ASiT, which combines masked spectrogram reconstruction with local-global similarity learning using distillation. \item Extensive evaluation of ASiT on benchmarking datasets, with the results that define a new state of the art performance, demonstrating the merits of the proposed methodology. \end{itemize}